jonthorell/RetroLoversUnited/README.md

 # Lessons learned

-Setting deadlines on Agile milestones was not a good idea when you are new to both the Agile methodology (besides, the Agile methodology works better if it is a team responsible and not a sole developer) and trying to learn the Django framework at the same time.
+* Setting deadlines on Agile milestones was not a good idea when you are new to both the Agile methodology (besides, the Agile methodology works better if it is a team responsible and not a sole developer) and trying to learn the Django framework at the same time.
 Especially since I can not work on the project full-time due to other things on my plate.
 Having just the user stories and the project board would have been sufficient.

+* In retrospect, I also would have added more logic in the views.py file where it belongs instead of in the templates.
+It would make everything more manageable and a better split between layout/logic.

-As always, I tend to make the project too big in scope.
+* As always, I tend to make the project too big in scope.